 Jan Scholte, University off Gothenburg "Polycentrism and Democracy in Internet Governance"

-Diane Stone, University of Warwick "Non state actors and the public interest in global decision-making"
+Diane Stone, University of Warwick "Global Policies, Transnational administration and the Public Interest"

 Lee A. Bygrave, University of Oslo "The public interest in SDO making"